Sea Salt

 So as much as you hear about making sure you don’t get too much sodium chloride

-in your diet, it’s also absolutely just as necessary to make sure we get enough.
+in your diet, it’s also necessary to ensure we get enough.
 (4)

 5. Supports Digestive Health